 Directed by Dugan O’Neal, “Cloudlight” by Eskmo is a trippy music video.
 Stunning time lapses of the night sky, clouds, and more, this music video is breathtaking.
 Brendan Angelides of Eskmo also stars as the main character as well.
 This producer has released music through multiple record labels including Planet Mu and Warp Records.

-17) Far Away - Feed Me and Kill The Noise
+17) Far Away - Feed Me & Kill The Noise

-Feed Me and Kill The Noise’s most recent collaboration earns a spot on our creative music videos list.
-The music video for “Far Away” is completely animated starring both the Feed Me monster and KTN.
+Feed Me and Kill The Noise’s collaboration on "Fary Away" earns a spot on our creative music videos list.
+The music video is completely animated starring both the Feed Me monster and KTN.
 This music video was purposely created to be an “audiovisual journey” according to Feed Me.
 “Far Away” features some pretty insane visual graphics that brings the viewer into a world of its own.